PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README_en.md

 ## Description

-- Available version of this EFI: Ventura
+- Available version of this repository: Ventura
 - The model information has been removed, please generate and replace it yourself
 - OpenCore version: 0.9.4
 - BIOS settings:
   - Suggest using [UMAF](https://github.com/DavidS95/Smokeless_UMAF/) tool to increase VRAM, at least 1G and recommend 2G
   - Use [UMAF](https://github.com/DavidS95/Smokeless_UMAF/) tool to enable `Above 4G decoding`
-  - Turn off Secure Boot and Fast Boot
+  - Turn off `Secure Boot` and `Fast Boot`
-- This EFI does not include NootedRed drivers, please go to [NootedRed](https://github.com/ChefKissInc/NootedRed) to download and add them yourself.
+- This repository does not include NootedRed drivers, please go to [NootedRed](https://github.com/ChefKissInc/NootedRed) to download and add them yourself.
 - Updating EFI may require clearing NVRAM to take full effect.

-> [!Warning]\
+> [!Warning]
 > When installing or updating the system, be sure to disable the `NootedRed` driver in `config.plist`, otherwise the installation process will get stuck at the progress bar and cannot be installed normally.

 ## Configuration